z-dickson/covid_legislators_replication/ReadMe.md

 ---
 subtitle: "Replication Instructions"
-title: "COVID-19 Infection Reduces US Congressmembers' Opposition to COVID-19 Policies"
+title: "The Effects of COVID-19 Infection on Opposition to COVID-19 Policies: Evidence from the U.S. Congress"
 author: Zach Dickson (LSE) and T. Murat Yildirim (Stavanger)
 date: "2024-04-21"
 format: